reidjs/chat/README.md

 # The Mob Programming Language
-The first programming language optimized for developing software from a mobile device.
+`Mob` is a programming language with syntax optimized for a mobile device keyboards.

 ## Why?
 JavaScript, C, and most other conventional programming languages are cumbersome to write from a mobile keyboard, while `Mob` is optimized to be written on your phone without any special software.
 For example,